Nilpotent cohomological Hall algebras of surfaces

 \subsection{Nilpotent versus set-theoretic support}

 We keep fixing a field of characteristic zero $k$.
-We also fix a quasi-compact and quasi-separated derived $k$-scheme $X$ together with a closed immersion $j \colon Z \to X$.
+We also fix a qcqs derived $k$-scheme $X$ together with a closed immersion $j \colon Z \to X$.
 The goal of this section is to provide an alternative description of $\dstackCohpsnil(\widehat{X}_Z)$ in terms of $\dstackCohps(X)$.
 This alternative description is particularly well suited for explicit computations, but it is not intrinsic in the formal completion $\widehat{X}_Z$ and relies on the extra knowledge of the ambient space $X$.

-Denote by $i \colon U \to X$ the inclusion of the open complementary of $Z$. \begin{defin} Let $S \in \dAff_k$ be an affine derived scheme.
+Denote by $i \colon U \to X$ the inclusion of the open complementary of $Z$. \begin{definition} Let $S \in \dAff_k$ be an affine derived scheme.
 The $\infty$-category of \textit{$S$-families of quasi-coherent sheaves on $X$ set-theoretically supported on $Z$} is the kernel